p-adrian05/Apex-Logger/README.md

 src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

+This logger with parameterized logging is a logging utility that allows for the insertion of dynamic values, known as parameters, into log messages at runtime.
+This allows for more detailed and informative log messages, as the values of variables or the state of the system can be included in the log.

+This feature is useful for debugging and troubleshooting by providing more detailed and informative log messages and also it helps developers to track their application by providing more data in the logs.

 ### Logger class
 The "{}" pair is called the formatting anchor.
 It serves to designate the location where arguments need to be substituted within the message pattern.